Jeffchiucp/ExplodingPlatForm/README.md

 #### Week 1
 _planing your game_
 * [goals for the week]
-Set up the Game play, game prototype
+Set up the Game play and think through the game prototype for the game.
+Come up with GamePlay and MockUp for the Game.
+Building up a prototype

 #### Week 2
-* [goals for the week, should be finishing a playable game] Work on the Game Mechanics and prototype
+* [goals for the week]
+Starting on the Game Mechanics and core gameplay:

-_finishing a playable build_
+- Adding randomized platform
+- Adding Coins
+- Implementing touch events to Start the Game.
+- Adding Physics and Collision and Detection so that the marine can jump to platforms collect coins;
+- Implementing code to read the device accelerometer data to steer the Hero;
+- Creating methods to handle the camera node so that it follows the player sprite;

 #### Week 3
 * [goals for the week]
-_finishing a playable build_
+_finishing a playable build including the following:

+- Adding randomized platform
+- Adding Coins
+- Implementing touch events to Start the Game.
+- Adding Physics and Collision and Detection so that the marine can jump to platforms collect coins;
+- Implementing code to read the device accelerometer data to steer the Hero;
+- Creating methods to handle the camera node so that it follows the player sprite;

 #### Week 4
-* [goals for the week, should be finishing all core gameplay]
+* [goals for the week, should be finishing all core gameplay] User Testing and review

 #### Week 5
 _starting the polish_